data-science-work/string_manipulation/README.md

 ...
 ```

-The ultimate goal would be to pass a flag  `-trex` or `-p2s` to let the app know how to export the file, and the directory where the data resides.
+The ultimate goal would be to pass different flags to let the app know how to export the file, and the directory where the data resides.

-### Trex Features:

-- Abel to pass how many layers and new positive and negative examples.
-The utility should update existing `training_data.txt` with the new data on each layer with their respective labels.

-### P2S Features:

-- Abel to pass new positives and negatives examples and the utility should update existing `pos.txt` and `neg.txt` and normalized them.